 Quick Answer

 Sprachbausteine tests grammar in context — articles, prepositions, conjunctions, relative pronouns, and verb forms inside a short coherent text.
-Schreiben is usually an informal or neutral letter/email (~120–150 words) with clear layout: reason, details, request or offer, polite close.
+Schreiben is one letter or email (~80–100 words on the DTZ): reason, details, request or offer, polite close.
 Learn reusable skeleton sentences, not random idioms.

 Many candidates lose points because they treat Sprachbausteine like a multiple-choice vocabulary game.
 Instead, read the whole passage once for meaning, then decide each gap by asking: which case does this slot need?
 Is the verb fixed or does it need an ending?
 Does the connector demand verb-final order in the next clause?